Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-ask-migrate.md

 <br />
 If you choose y at the next prompt, later in the installation process; nodectl will search for existing p12 file(s) uploaded to your VPS prior to the installation.
 It will offer an option menu of found p12 file(s) or allow you to manually supply a full path to your existing p12 file.<br />
 <br />
-Are you migrating an existing p12 private key to this Node? [n]: <br />
+Are you migrating an existing p12 private key to this node? [n]: <br />
 </MacWindow>

 :::info p12 Migration
-If you are coming from the ***New Node Installation with p12 migration*** document (which shares elements of this document), you can return to that document now by clicking [here](/validate/automated/migrate/nodectl-migrate-import); otherwise continue forward.
+If you are coming from the ***New Node Installation with p12 Migration*** document (which shares elements of this document), you can return to that document now by clicking [here](/validate/automated/migrate/nodectl-migrate-import); otherwise continue forward.
 :::